-Extreme precipitation that produce rainfall rates over 100 mm/h are unofficially called cloudbursts.
-A few cloudbursts or rain gushes have been observed with rainfall rates of 1000 mm/h, but they usually last for only a few minutes.
+Extreme precipitation that produce rainfall rates over 100 mm h-1 are unofficially called cloudbursts.
+A few cloudbursts or rain gushes have been observed with rainfall rates of 1000 mm h-1, but they usually last for only a few minutes.
 As for other natural disasters, the more intense rainfall events occur less frequently, and have return periods (average time between occurrence) of order hundreds of years (see the Rainfall Rates subsection in the Precipitation chapter).

-For example, a stationary orographic thunderstorm over the eastern Rocky Mountains in Colorado produced an average rainfall rate of 76 mm/h for 4 hours during 31 July 1976 over an area of about 11 x 11 km.
-A total of about 305 mm of rain fell into the catchment of the Big Thompson River, produc-
+For example, a stationary orographic thunderstorm over the eastern Rocky Mountains in Colorado produced an average rainfall rate of 76 mm h-1 for 4 hours during 31 July 1976 over an area of about 11 x 11 km.
+A total of about 305 mm of rain fell into the catchment of the Big Thompson River, producing a flash flood that killed 139 people in the Big Thompson Canyon.
+This amount of rain is equiv-